tlsnotary/tlsn/crates/examples/attestation/README.md

 ### 1. Notarize

-Before starting the notarization, set up the local test server and local notary.
+Before starting the notarization, set up the local test server.
 Run the following commands from the root of this repository (not from this example's folder):

 1. Run the test server:
     ```shell
     RUST_LOG=info PORT=4000 cargo run --bin tlsn-server-fixture
     ```
-2. Run the prove example:
+2. Run the prove example (which also set up the local Notary):
     ```shell
     SERVER_PORT=4000 cargo run --release --example attestation_prove
     ```